arangodb/docs/3.6/programs-arangobackup-examples.md

 ```

 This process may take as long as it needs to upload the data from the
-single server or all of the cluster's db servers to the remote
+single server or all of the cluster's DB-Servers to the remote
 location.
 However, the upload will take advantage from previously
 uploaded hot backups which might contain identical files.
 Therefore, the
 functionality is incremental, if regular hot backups are taken and uploaded